dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 ### Step 4.4: Adding a tooltip with exact traffic numbers

 In addition to providing additional info, it helps us debug as well to be able to see the number of trips that each circle represents.
+_Please note here that tooltips take a a few minutes to render so be patient this one!_
 The quick and dirty way and use the default browser tooltips.
 To create those, all it takes is adding a `<title>` element inside each `<circle>` element with the number of trips: